Section Press “Ctrl + P”

 any kind will be allowed after check in.

-- Holstein Dry Cow Rule: A cow
+- Holstein Dry Cow Rule: That a

-shown dry must be reported dry on the DHI forms or reported by show
+cow shown dry must be reported dry on the DHI forms or reported by show

 management to the appropriate official for testing within the state or